SWI-Prolog/contrib-protobufs/protobufs_overview.md

 ### protobuf_serialize_to_codes/3 {#protobufs-serialize-to-codes}

-The Prolog term corresponding to a protobuf =message= is a [dict](</pldoc/man?section=bidicts>), with the keys corresponding to the field names in the =message= (the dict tag is the fully qualified name of the =message= type).
-Repeated fields are represented as lists; enums are looked up and converted to atoms; bools are represented by =false= and =true=; strings are represented by Prolog strings (not atoms); bytes are represented by lists of codes.
-Repeated fields that aren't in the wire stream get set to the value =|[]|=; other fields that aren't in the wire stream are left out of the dict default values are not yet handled).
+The Prolog term corresponding to a protobuf =message= is a [dict](</pldoc/man?section=bidicts>), with the keys corresponding to the field names in the =message= (the dict tag is treated as a comment).
+Repeated fields are represented as lists;
+enums are looked up and converted to atoms; bools are represented by =false= and =true=; strings are represented by Prolog strings (not atoms); bytes are represented by lists of codes.

+TODO: Add an option to omit default values (this is the =proto3= behavior).

 When serializing, the dict tag is treated as a comment and is ignored.
 So, you can use any dict tags when creating data for output.
 For